Lenore Guinzburg Marshall

 From 1929 to 1932, Marshall worked as an editor at the publishing firm of Cape and Smith, where she convinced her company to take a chance on William Faulkner’s The Sound and the Fury, which had been rejected by twelve other publishers.
 She served as the poetry editor of American Mercury in 1938 and during World War II was active in the founding of children’s writing clubs in the New York City public schools.
 Throughout her career, she contributed articles and reviews to New York literary magazines.
 A poet in her own right, Marshall published No Boundary (1943), Other Knowledge (1957), and Latest Will (1969).
 She wrote the novels Only the Fear (1955), Hall of Mirrors (1937), and The Hill Is Level (1959).
 The last of these was the story of three generations of mothers and their daughters in a quest for personal emancipation and happiness.
 Unknown Artists was published in 1947; The Confrontation and Other Stories appeared in 1972, shortly after Marshall’s death; and Invented a Person: The Personal Record of a Life was published in 1979.
 Marshall was a member and director of PEN, the Poetry Society of America, Pen and Brush, the Authors’ League, and the MacDowell Colony in Peterborough, New Hampshire.
 In 1957, a selection of her poems was recorded on the Spoken Arts label.

 Throughout her life, Marshall championed independence of spirit, both literary and political, and she worked consciously and tirelessly in the literary and political realms for the betterment of humanity.
-Lenore Guinzburg Marshall died on September 23, 1971 at age seventy-two in the Doylestown (Pennsylvania) Hospital after suffering an embolism.
+Lenore Guinzburg Marshall died on September 23, 1971, at age 72 the Doylestown (Pennsylvania) Hospital after suffering an embolism.